 Scores of Plano students on state-required tests always beat the national averages, and the Plano Independent School District has gotten the highest rating across the Texas Education Agency’s Schools FIRST program for sixteen (16) years consecutively.

 Together with the various professional sporting events in the Dallas-Fort Worth area, Plano is in proximity to minor league teams like the Frisco RoughRiders.
-Plano has lots of public parks and the metro area contains a lot of museums, such as the Perot Museum of Natural Sciences.
+Plano has lots of public parks, and the metro area contains a lot of museums, such as the Perot Museum of Natural Sciences.
+If you’re planning to move to or from Plano, you can also find reliable moving companies in Fort Worth to assist you with your relocation.

 Are You Moving to Any of these Cities?

-All moving companies in our network are insured and licensed to deliver a sweet moving experience for you without damaging your goods.
+All the long distance moving companies in our network are insured and licensed to deliver a sweet moving experience for you without damaging your goods.
 Have a safe and sweet moving experience.